 A girl is home alone and happens to hear a report on the radio about a serial killer on the loose.
-Her mind somewhat at ease knowing that her devoted dog would be at her side throughout the … Read More »
+Her mind somewhat at ease knowing that her devoted dog would be at her … Read More »

 Located in Tuscan, Arizona, Farmer John’s meat packing plant has been the stuff of ghostly invention since the sixties.
 While dilapidated it was often an attraction to many urban spelunkers, photographers and graffiti artists.
 One can only assume this is due to the ominous aura it exudes as defunct animal murder house.

 According to local lore, more than critters in line to be BBQ fodder lost their lives at good ole Farmer John’s.
 In 1964 it is rumored that the factory shut down after the children of owner Warren James suspiciously went missing.
 The nanny, Miss Stiles, brought Sarah and Nelson by to see their father and left them in his office for only a moment but when she returned they were gone.
-Mr. James immediately shut down production and searched frantically for them throughout the building before contacting police.
-A … Read More »
+Mr. James immediately shut down production and searched frantically for them … Read More »